 She was too happy for someone who didn’t know if they’d have a tomorrow.
 I hated that she would always laugh at my attempts at a joke and how obnoxiously loud she’d get.
 I just didn’t understand it.

 Everyone around her always had a frown and a happy mask around her.
-Even Rowan was the same.
+Even Adam was the same.
 He would laugh with her and cry whenever he thought no one was looking.
 It broke his heart every day to live life the same way his father had with his mother.

 Leukemia was their family inheritance.